NordicESMhub/GEO4962/index.md

 > ## Prerequisites
 >
-> This course corresponds to the practicals' part of the GEO4962 "The General
+> This course corresponds to practical parts of the GEO4962 "The General
 > Circulation of the Atmosphere" given at the University of Oslo and assumes
 > students have a basic knowledge of the Climate System.
 >